letsdrink/ouzo/docs/utils/comparators.rst

     Arrays::sort([1, 3, 2], Comparator::reverse(Comparator::natural()));

-Result is obviously reversed array of natural order, which is ``3, 2, 1``.
+Result is obviously a reversed array of natural order, which is ``3, 2, 1``.
 Any comparator may be passed as a parameter.
 Combining comparators?
 Just imagine the possibilities!

 Compare by